 currently thinking about...

-I am interested in the philosophy of human rights and philosophical approaches to public policy.
-By understanding gaps in the human rights paradigm, I hope to engage in better advocacy and direct action.
-My previous advocacy and research has focused on rights violations of asylum seekers to the United States, intersections of climate change and indigenous land defense, reproductive justice in Central America and the Southern Cone, and labor/welfare practices in the Southern Cone.
+I am interested in the philosophy of human rights and public policy, and I'm currently writing my dissertation on human rights, power, and the global South.
+By understanding gaps in human rights practice, I hope to engage in better advocacy and direct action.
+My previous work has focused on asylum seekers to the United States, the gendered dimensions of migration, and detention.
+I have also conducted advocacy and research on climate change and indigenous land defense, reproductive justice, and labor/welfare practices, especially in the Northern Triangle and Southern Cone.

-Through academic and organizing work, I am engaging in interdisciplinary exploration of artificial intelligence, especially related to the social and political implications that AI technology use can have on migration, borders, and policing.
-I'm especially drawn to conversations about the intersection of AI with existing hierarchies of political power, as well as strategic work on corporate and governmental accountability with an eye towards human rights implications.
+I'm increasingly interested in interdisciplinary exploration of artificial intelligence, especially related to the social and political implications that AI and other technology has for migration, borders, and policing practices.
+I'm especially drawn to conversations about the role of AI in existing hierarchies of political power, as well as strategic work on corporate and governmental accountability with an eye towards human rights implications.